teto/pymptcpanalyzer/docs/source/contributing.rst

-How to contribute to mptcpanalyzer ?
+Contribute to mptcpanalyzer ?
 ****************************************

 There are several things you can do:

-* submit bug reports in our `tracker <https://github.com/lip6-mptcp/mptcpanalyzer/issues>`_
+* submit bug reports in our `tracker <https://github.com/teto/mptcpanalyzer/issues>`_
-* :ref:`develop-new-plugins`, if you do, please warn us so that we can add you to the list of plugins
+* Develop either new plots or new commands, :ref:`develop-new-plot`, if you do, please tell us so that we can add you to the list of plugins.
-* `Send patches <https://github.com/lip6-mptcp/mptcpanalyzer/pulls>`_ to either fix a bug, improve the documentation or flake8 compliance
+* `Send patches <https://github.com/teto/mptcpanalyzer/pulls>`_ to either fix a bug, improve the documentation or flake8 compliance.

 .. _develop-new-plugins: